lhbikos/ReC_MultivModel/docs/05-SimpleMed.md

 The focus of this lecture is to estimate indirect effects (aka "mediation").
 We examine the logic/design required to support the argument that *mediation* is the *mechanism* that explains the X --> Y relationship.
 We also work three examples (one with covariates).

 At the outset, please note that although I rely heavily on Hayes [-@hayes_introduction_2018] text and materials, I am using the R package *lavaan* in these chapters.
-Very recently, Hayes has introduced a [PROCESS macro for R](https://www.processmacro.org/index.html).
-Because I am not yet up-to-speed on using this macro (it is not a typical R package) and because we will use *lavaan* for confirmatory factor analysis and structural equation modeling, I have chosen to utilize the *lavaan* package.
+In recent years, Hayes has introduced a [PROCESS macro for R](https://www.processmacro.org/index.html).
+Because I am not yet up-to-speed on using this macro (it is not a typical R package) and because ReCentering Psych Stats uses *lavaan* for confirmatory factor analysis and structural equation modeling, I have chosen to utilize the *lavaan* package.
 A substantial difference is that the PROCESS macros use ordinary least squares and *lavaan* uses maximum likelihood estimators.

 ## Navigating this Lesson